-The Present Perfect: PAST actions connected to the present!
+How to use the Present Perfect: PAST actions connected to the present!

-We can use the Present Perfect to talk about things we’ve done before now, in the past, that have a connection to the present.
+How to use the Present Perfect to talk about things we’ve done before now, in the past, that have a connection to the present.
 Here are some Present perfect examples:

 • I’ve broken my arm (so I can’t play tennis now).